 One staple that is on my families holiday table is Southern Macaroni and Cheese Casserole.
 It really isn’t the holidays without this dish.
 Its so good that it doesn’t feel like the holidays without it.
-We just celebrated Thanksgiving and as you might have guessed, Southern Macaroni and Cheese Casserole was one of our main side dishes devoured by the entire family.
+We just celebrated Thanksgiving and as you might have guessed, this macaroni casserole was one of our main side dishes that was devoured by the entire family.

 - 1/2 cup unsalted Butter